ar-io/docs/docs/src/guides/github-flow.md

 You will need to create 2 secrets"

-- `DEPLOY_KEY`: This is the base64 encoded version of your arweave wallet keyfile.
+- `DEPLOY_KEY`: This is the base64 encoded version of your Arweave wallet keyfile.

 - `ANT_PROCESS`: This is the process id of the Arweave Name Token for your ArNS name.
 This value is not as sensitive, and may be provided in your package.json without issue, but it is a very long hashed string, and it is much easier to work with the variable name than the string itself.